HappyStinson/elevate-with-nordling/content/blog/hybrid-entrepreneur-journey.md

 ---
-title: "I'm 34 and Lost: Finding Direction for a Fulfilling Career"
+title: "From Employee to Hybrid Entrepreneur: Finding Purpose and Freedom in My Career Journey"
-description: "A personal journey from stability in tech to a search for purpose, freedom, and fulfillment.
-Here's how I'm planning my next big career move."
+description: "A journey from stability in tech to an exploration of hybrid entrepreneurship, freedom, and financial independence.
+Here’s how I’m transitioning from employee to business owner."
 date: 2024-10-27
 tags:
   - Career Reflections